Status: Full Time(37.5 Hrs./wk.), Non-Exempt

 EDUCATION AND EXPERIENCE

 Must be 21 years of age, law enforcement certifiable by the State of Wisconsin, and have valid, unrestricted Wisconsin motor vehicle operator’s license.
 Before commencing employment on any basis in law enforcement, an individual must have met recruit qualifications established by Law Enforcement Standards Board OR must possess at least either a two (2) year associate degree from Wisconsin vocational, technical, and adult education district or its accredited equivalent from another state or minimum of 60 fully accredited college level credits.
+Must pass written, oral and physical examinations as required by the Sheriff.
 Prior experience as a law enforcement officer is desired.
 Requirements of the current labor agreement apply where pertinent.

 Nearly constant time pressure.
 Frequent repetitive activities.
 Frequent work under distractions.
 Frequent high/low temperatures.
 Frequent high stress situations.
 Frequent improper illumination.
 Minimal intense/continuous noise.
 May be exposed to free flowing blood and communicable disease.